 Warning: Last items in stock!

-Pyramid thyme is an aromatic herb that has held a central place in the daily life of the Egyptians for thousands of years.
-This plant, with its pleasant, distinctive scent, is used every day for great celebrations and to flavour food.
+Pyramid Thyme is an aromatic herb that has held a central place in the daily life of the Egyptians for thousands of years.
+This plant with its pleasant and recognizable scent is used every day for great celebrations and to flavour food.

 Since Ancient Egypt, thyme has been able to resist changes in the environment and adapt to all types of climates, from major droughts to irrigation schemes.
 It has never lost its enchanting smell and taste.
 It is for these reasons that it is the Egyptian thyme that I have selected from among the hundreds of species listed.

-David Vanille's choice: I chose the thyme from the pyramids for its exceptional aroma.
+David Vanille's choice: I chose Pyramid Thyme for its exceptional aroma.
 It is self-sufficient and that's why I offer it to you in the simplest way in the world!
-It can of course be used in the composition of aromatic plant mixtures, but used alone, it is perfectly suited to both sweet and savoury cooking.
+It can of course be used in the composition of aromatic plant mixtures, but used on its own, it is perfectly suited to both sweet and savoury cooking.

-I could have chosen another variety of thyme, one of those that grow on the French Mediterranean coast.
-But during my trip to Egypt, I was charmed by its peculiar smell.
+I could have chosen another variety of thyme, one of those that grows on the French Mediterranean coast.
+But during my trip to Egypt, I was charmed by its very special smell.
 It is therefore the thyme of the Pyramids that I propose to you.

-"As for the flowerbed, it offered a thousand designs of thyme, which plays the same role as boxwood at home; in balls, pyramids, embroidery, it is thyme that always frames the tribes of flowers and the sand paths.
+"As for the flowerbed, it offered a thousand designs of thyme, which plays the same role as boxwood in our country; in balls, in pyramids, in embroidery, it is the thyme that always frames the tribes of flowers and the sand paths.
 "Events and adventures in Egypt in 1839 - Martin Scipio

 The origin of thyme is rich in the history of the different peoples who use it.
 One of the tales from Greek mythology tells that thyme is said to have been born from the tears of the beautiful Helen of Troy.
 She would have cried so much because of the worry caused by the Trojan War that a shrub was eventually born and blossomed from her tears.
 This plant thus became a symbol of courage and divinity.

-The Greeks burned thyme in front of temples, on public squares and at the gates of rich houses to protect them from bad luck.
+The Greeks burned thyme in front of temples, in public squares and at the gates of rich houses to protect them from bad luck.

-The Egyptians used it to purify and make eternal the soul of their dead.
-An Egyptian legend says that the nurturing goddess Hesat created Pyramid thyme in order to offer this seasoning in abundance to the people of Egypt and the Pharaohs.
+The Egyptians used it to purify and eternalize the souls of their dead.
+An Egyptian legend says that the nurturing goddess Hesat created Pyramid thyme to offer this seasoning in abundance to the people of Egypt and the Pharaohs.
 It is believed to have aphrodisiac powers in the making of love filters..

-The Romans used it in protection rites, medicinal preparations and cosmetics.
+The Romans used it during protection rites, in medicinal preparations and in cosmetics.
 They were the ones who made this plant travel all over Europe!

 From the Middle Ages onwards, thyme was used in cooking to flavour the dishes of knights.

-Thyme is widely used throughout the world as a medicinal plant.
+Thyme is widely used around the world as a medicinal plant.
 It is known for its benefits:

-Pyramid Thyme is really suitable for all types of recipes you could make.
-According to the tastes of each one, it can be used in salty or sweet, cold or hot recipes, in drinks, in subtle touches or in larger quantities.
+Pyramid Thyme really fits any kind of recipe you could make.
+Depending on your taste, it can be used in salty or sweet, cold or hot recipes, in drinks, in subtle touches or in larger quantities.

 It will bring freshness and softness to your dishes thanks to its taste which characterizes it so well.
 From the seasoning of a vinaigrette or a marinade, to the composition of a bouquet garni for your simmered dishes, through its raw use for all types of cooking, thyme from the Pyramids is a tasty ally for all your culinary creations.

 Thyme is known for its ability to season many dishes.
-Thyme is often used to season grilled meats and sauces.
+It is often used in the composition of seasonings for grilled meat or dishes in sauce.
 I have chosen to give you three original recipes in which to use Egyptian thyme.

 Here is my basic recipe for making a salty cake for the aperitif.
 It's up to you to choose which ingredients you want to add according to your taste and that of your guests.